Skip to content

 Yes if it is intended for member operator networks.
 Without PTCRB certification, the product cannot be homologated on these networks, which amounts to commercial market access impossibility.

-What's the difference between Modular Certification and End-Product Certification?
+What's the difference between module certification and device certification?

-Section titled “What's the difference between Modular Certification and End-Product Certification?”
+Section titled “What's the difference between module certification and device certification?”

-Modular Certification certifies a cellular module (integrable RF card) that can then be reused by integrators.
-End-Product Certification certifies the complete final product.
-EPC on certified module is simplified (30-60% of cost/timing of complete module certification).
+Module certification certifies a cellular module (integrable RF card) that can then be reused by integrators.
+The final product built on a certified module passes a reduced device-level certification, IoT Network Certified for IoT devices, a fraction of the cost and timing of complete module certification.

 My Quectel/u-blox/Sierra module is already PTCRB-certified, what does that change?